citadelofcode/proteus/README.md

-# Proteus Connect
+# Proteus

-This project aims to build a versatile web server framework with Go.
-This framework will support HTTP/1.0 and HTTP/1.1 requests.
+Proteus is a versatile web server framework written using Go.
+Currently, this framework supports HTTP/1.0 requests.

 ## Running the project